luizantoniona/idle-mmorpg/README.md

 ### 🤺 **idle-mmorpg-skill**:
 Modular skills data.
 This folder defines all the skills in game.

+### 🔮 idle-mmorpg-spell
+Modular spell data.
+This folder defines all the magical spells available in the game.

 ### ⚙️ **utility**:
 Tools and scripts.